joevandebilt/Legend-Of-Drongo/README.txt

 v2.3.0
 - Fixed issue with non-complete eat command
 - Added command 'drink' to have same affect as 'eat'.
-- Added Itemclass of type Drink
+- Added Item class of type Drink
 - Updated Eat(string) method to Consume(string)
 - Added different output for loss/gain of HP in Consume(string)
 - Updated output of 'help' command
-- Changed Structure of Floor from Array to custom datatype featuring array
+- Changed Structure of Floor from Array to custom data type featuring array
 - Change Engine, World Designer to cope
 - Added floor name to frmWorldDesigner
 - Imported World from old class system to new.
-- Added option of custom song per floor to datatype
+- Added option of custom song per floor to data type
 - Made txtWeapon on frmEnemyEditor non-editable

 v2.3.1